justusip/crypto-pnd-bot/README.md

 Under no circumstances will I be held responsible or liable in any way for any claims, damages, losses, expenses, costs, or liabilities whatsoever, including, without limitation, any direct or indirect damages for loss of profits.

-A BUY order is placed, with price taking account of extreme slippage.
-Once it is filled, a SELL order will be placed at a price of configurable amount of percentage above the current price (ideally +100%, by default +20%).